Bio

 Adam Ross is an indie-folk songwriter based in north-east Scotland.
 He is a solo artist and has also led the cult indie band Randolph's Leap for over a decade, releasing music with legendary Fife label Fence Records and Lost Map as well as Olive Grove Records and Fika Recordings.
 He is known for his unique brand of articulate lyricism which blends humour, poignancy, wordplay and offbeat stories.

-Adam released a debut solo album Staring At Mountains in 2022 which was followed by the 2024 release of a critically acclaimed second solo album, Littoral Zone, produced by multiple Scottish Album Of The Year Award nominated composer and multi-instrumentalist Andrew Wasylyk.
+Adam released a debut solo album Staring At Mountains in 2022, a sparse trio album featuring Pedro Cameron and Jenny Sturgeon.
+This was followed by the 2024 release of a critically acclaimed second solo album, Littoral Zone, produced by multiple Scottish Album Of The Year Award nominated composer and multi-instrumentalist Andrew Wasylyk.
 The album further cemented Adam's status as one of the country's most original songwriters.
-He released a standalone synth-pop single Drink The First Light featuring C. Duncan in 2025 and Adam’s third album is due out in 2026.
+He released a standalone synth-pop single Drink The First Light featuring C. Duncan in 2025 and Adam’s third album, Bring On The Apathy, will be released on 15th May 2026 via Fika Recordings.

 Adam has a track record of playing at festivals and venues across the country including Green Man, Celtic Connections, Belladrum and the Edinburgh Fringe.
 His reputation as an engaging, witty, storytelling performer was also enhanced by his role in The Isle of Love, a country-wide touring theatre show inspired by his songs.
 He also released two albums of vocoder country-pop music under the pseudonym A.R.
 Pinewood.